 Here are the four questions again.
-Some people cut these out and keep them close at hand.
+Some people print them out on a card and carry them close at hand.

-Is it true?
+- 1. Is it true?

-Can you absolutely know that it's true?
+- 2. Can you absolutely know that it's true?

-How do you react when you think that thought?
+- 3. How do you react, what happens, when you believe that thought?

-Who would you be without the thought?
+- 4. Who would you be without the thought?

-Turn the statement around.
-(Is that as true or truer?
-Can you find another turnaround?)